cs1302uga/cs1302-tutorials/visibility/protected.rst

 Nuance
 ******

+Here is the official definition for protected access from the JLS:

 .. |jls11_6_6_2| replace:: JLS 11 Section 6.6.2.
 Details on protected Access
 .. _jls11_6_6_2: https://docs.oracle.com/javase/specs/jls/se11/html/jls-6.html#jls-6.6.2
 .. epigraph::

    A protected member or constructor of an object may be accessed from outside